 - Heat the broth and soy sauce in a medium pot over medium-high heat.

 - When the broth starts to boil, use a non-slotted spoon (such as a wooden spoon) to stir the soup.
 Slowly drip the egg into the broth, continually stirring as you pour the eggs.
-Make sure you stir in the same direction.
+Make sure to stir in the same direction.

 - As soon as you're done pouring the eggs in, remove the soup from the heat and pour it into soup bowls.
 Garnish with chopped green onions and serve.